jtratner/django-turtle-shell/UsageGuide.rst

 There's an easy migration path from sync to async tasks.

-first write your main method like this: XYZ.
+First write your main functions to be run as turtle-shell executions like this.

 Adding Functions To Registry